philflex2020/aicode/aisystem/gettng_started.md

 3. Experiment with distributed computing and data preprocessing.

 This is a great opportunity to build foundational knowledge and skills.
 If you need help setting up or starting a specific project, let me know—I’d be happy to guide you! 🚀😊

+At SmartCow, we have several engineers interested in running and sharing experiments, not only during the training phase but also during the production phase.
+To centralise and share the results, we are using the well-known MLOps platform called Weights & Biases.
+This platform allows us to put together all the metrics, data and models versions in a “Team” so that we can quickly and easily fetch the information from a common platform.
+In this article, WandB experiment tracking feature is used for stats visualisation and sharing.